DU approves paid maternity leave for ad hoc, contractual staff | Education

 The move was welcomed by the teachers.

-“The movement will continue to demand parliament order/UGC regulations for absorption of working teachers to bring the real relief and professional and academic growth these young teachers deserve,'' Abha Dev Habib, secretary, Democratic Teachers' Front, said.
+''The movement will continue to demand parliament order/UGC regulations for absorption of working teachers to bring the real relief and professional and academic growth these young teachers deserve,'' Abha Dev Habib, secretary, Democratic Teachers' Front, said.
+Meanwhile, the Delhi University's proposal to set up Institute of Nanomedical Sciences (INMS) to facilitate research on diseases like cancer, sickle cell disease and diabetes was deferred in the meeting.
+PTI SLB SRY